SIGHPC-SYSPROS/sighpc-syspros.github.io/Membership.md

 Membership dues are $5 a year.
 Go to [ACM SIGHPC SYSPROS](https://services.acm.org/public/qj/chapqj/chapqj_control.cfm?chap=159102) to join!

-You can check your membership status by going to [myACM](https://myacm.acm.org).
-Please ensure you register your myACM account with the same e-mail you used to join the chapter.

 By joining our chapter, you receive the following benefits:

 * Contributing to the development of the HPC Systems profession.